Introduction

 - d. asset

-will now learn about the two conditionsalice
+bobwill now learn about the two conditionsaliceapplied to the HTLC.

 - Within the hashlock he observes: